Fabric Initialization and Switch Discovery

 10.0.0.3 14.3.1.228

-About Switch Discovery with the APIC
+Switch discovery with the APIC

+Switch discovery is a fabric management process that enables a controller to automatically detect and register switches in the network.
 The APIC is a central point of automated provisioning and management for all the switches that are part of the ACI fabric.
 A single data center might include multiple ACI fabrics; each data center might have its own APIC cluster and Cisco Nexus 9000 Series switches that are part of the fabric.
 To ensure that a switch is managed only by a single APIC cluster, each switch must be registered with that specific APIC cluster that manages the fabric.

 Switch Registration with the APIC Cluster

-The following guidelines and limitations apply:
+These guidelines and limitations apply:

 • Before you begin registering a switch, make sure that all switches in the fabric are physically connected and booted in the desired configuration.
-For information about the installation of the chassis, see http://www.cisco.com/c/en/us/support/cloud-systems-management/application-policy-infrastructure-controller-apic/products-installation-guides-list.html.
+For information about the installation of the chassis, see https://www.cisco.com/c/en/us/support/cloud-systems-management/application-policy-infrastructure-controller-apic/tsd-products-support-series-home.html.

 • The infrastructure IP address range must not overlap with other IP addresses used in the ACI fabric for in-band and out-of-band networks.